Naiv-g/ELEVATE-Build-your-Story-and-Rise-towards-Oppurtunity/README.md

 ## Why We Built This

-We're four B.Tech students at Graphic Era University, and we kept running into the same problem — when we wanted to form a team for a hackathon or a course project, there was no good place to find people with the right skills.
+We are four B.Tech students at Graphic Era University, and we kept running into the same problem — when we wanted to form a team for a hackathon or a course project, there was no good place to find people with the right skills.
 LinkedIn felt too formal.
 GitHub had no discovery.
 Spreadsheets and WhatsApp groups were messy.

 So we built ELEVATE.
 It's a platform where students can put up a proper portfolio (not just a list of courses), connect with peers, post collaboration projects, and now — message each other directly.